20 Lessons about the value of Youth Mentoring Programs

 Mentoring Matters more and more in a post-pandemic world

-A few general pointers, after discussion with youth mentoring practitioners in Canada and the USA in 2006, which might assist those involved in youth mentoring with the ongoing development of programs.
+A few general pointers, after discussion with youth mentoring practitioners in Canada and the USA during my Churchill Fellowship trip, which might assist those involved in youth mentoring with the ongoing development of programs.

 1. Youth mentoring is an awesome experience and every mentoring relationship is unique.

 2. Mentoring is hard work and not everyone is suitable for such a relationship.